benefits of horse gram

 1. May help with weight loss

-Studies have shown that horse gram can be particularly beneficial for managing blood sugar levels, making it an excellent choice for individuals with diabetes or those at risk of developing the condition.
-Unprocessed, raw horse gram seeds have been found to reduce high blood sugar following a meal by slowing down carbohydrate digestion and inhibiting insulin resistance.
-This makes horse gram an extra diabetic-friendly food, helping to maintain stable blood sugar levels throughout the day.
+Studies have shown that horse gram can be particularly beneficial for managing blood sugar levels, making it a suitable choice for individuals with diabetes or those at risk of developing the condition.
+Some studies suggest horse gram may help manage blood sugar levels by slowing down carbohydrate absorption.
+This makes it a good option for people watching their sugar intake.

 3. Helps lower cholesterol levels

-Although there is limited direct evidence on horse gram’s specific benefits for skin disorders, its rich antioxidant and anti-inflammatory properties suggest potential benefits.
-The antioxidants in horse gram can help protect the skin from oxidative stress, which is a contributing factor to various skin disorders.
+Although there is limited direct evidence on horse gram’s specific benefits for skin disorders, It may help protect skin from damage caused by free radicals.
 Additionally, the essential minerals and vitamins in horse gram support overall health, which can indirectly benefit skin health.

 5. Promotes Bone Health

-With significant amounts of calcium and other minerals like magnesium and phosphorus, horse gram supports bone density and may help prevent osteoporosis.
+With minerals like calcium, magnesium and phosphorus, horse gram can support bone density and may help prevent osteoporosis.

-In Ayurvedic practices, horse gram is believed to help regulate menstrual cycles and alleviate symptoms associated with menstrual disorders, highlighting its specific benefits for women.
-It has been traditionally used to manage excessive vaginal discharge, known as leucorrhoea.
-While these uses are based on traditional practices rather than current scientific evidence, the nutrient profile of horse gram suggests that it may indeed offer some benefits in these areas.
+In traditional Ayurvedic practices, horse gram is often used to help regulate menstrual cycles and manage symptoms associated with menstrual disorders, such as excessive vaginal discharge known as leucorrhea.
+These uses are based primarily on traditional practices; the nutritional profile of horse gram suggests potential benefits in these areas.

 Horse gram contains various bioactive compounds, including antioxidants and phytochemicals, which may help protect liver function.
 These compounds can neutralise free radicals and reduce oxidative stress, which are critical factors in maintaining liver health.
 Although specific studies on horse gram’s direct effect on liver function are scarce, its overall antioxidant and anti-inflammatory properties suggest a potential protective role.